fyne-io/developer.fyne.io/started/widgets.md

 {% include widget.html name="slider" %}

+### SplitContainer

+SplitContainer defines a container whose size is split between two children.

+{% include widget.html name="splitcontainer" %}

 ### TabContainer

 TabContainer widget allows switching visible content from a list of TabItems.
 Each item is represented by a button at the top of the widget.

 {% include widget.html name="tabcontainer" %}

+### TextGrid

+TextGrid is a monospaced grid of characters.
+This is designed to be used by a text editor, code preview or terminal emulator.

+{% include widget.html name="textgrid" %}

 ### Toolbar